vmware-tanzu/pinniped/proposals/1113_ldap-ad-web-ui/README.md

 - succeeds with correct username and password
 - fails with incorrect username, shows useful but nonspecific error message
-- fails with incorrect password, shows useful but nonspecific error message
+- fails with incorrect password, shows useful but nonspecific error message Once dynamic clients are implemented:
-- with tty access, prompts for username and password on the cli
-- without tty access, opens a browser
-- without tty access, if the form post fails, don't ask user to copy and paste the authcode (we already know you have no tty to paste it into...)
-Once dynamic clients are implemented:
 - fails when attempting to pass username/password as headers on requests to the authorize endpoint
 - tests of the rest of the dynamic client functionality that should be detailed as part of that proposal